darrelclute/darrelclute.github.io/data/pages/resume.rst

     * Project coordination for UNIX server infrastructure and core networking.

-    * Maintain server infrastructure on various platforms, such as:
+    * Maintain server infrastructure on various platforms.

-        * Solaris

-        * Linux

-        * BSD

-        * Windows

-        * Mac OS 9 and 10

     * Maintain core network infrastructure for both the LAN and WAN.